HoustonWeHaveABug/Nonogram/README.md

 - Greatest number of placements that lead to a solution
 - Greatest number of locked cells for all placements

+Phase 2 is iterated as long as at least one placement fails.
 Then the search continues at the next depth for each placement of the selected set.

-At the end of execution the program will print the running time in seconds, the size of the search tree (the number of nodes) and the number of solutions found.
+At the end of execution the program will print the running time in seconds, some statistics about the search tree (total number of nodes, number of run nodes, number of failures) and the number of solutions found.

 The number of combinations generated at every possible position and set index is cached for each clue to avoid the same search happening more than once.